Marketing messaging strategy 101 (a guide for course creators)

 Check KPIs against benchmarks

-Key performance indicators (KPIs) are stats that help you understand how well your message is performing.
+Key performance indicators (KPIs) are stats that help you understand how well your marketing messaging strategy is performing.
 Comparing your stats with industry benchmarks will tell you where you can improve.

 For example, common benchmarks are: